gavinbarrett/BipEncryptor/README.md

 ```

 And refers to the following argon2 parameters:
-1. The time cost argument
+1. The time cost
-2. The memory argument in bytes
+2. The memory usage in bytes
-3. The number of virtual CPU cores of the client computer
+3. The number of virtual CPU cores used

 ### Cryptographic Primitives
 This project is written in Python and uses the ```pycryptodome``` implementation of ChaCha20-Poly1305 for encryption and authentication.
 It uses the ```argon2-cffi``` package